Balsamic Glaze Recipe

 - unsalted butter – I like to swirl in a pat of butter at the end of the cooking process, to enhance the mouthfeel and flavor of the glaze.

-How to make balsamic glaze:
+How to make the Best Balsamic Glaze

-It’s very easy to go from perfectly reduced to burnt in less than a minute, so don’t wander away from the kitchen while the mixture is reducing.
+- It’s very easy to go from perfectly reduced to burnt in less than a minute, so don’t wander away from the kitchen while the mixture is reducing.
 Keep a close eye on it!

-Allow the glaze to cool to room temperature before using.
-The glaze will thicken considerably as it cools, so if the mixture seems too thin after you add the butter, give it a chance to cool down.
+- The glaze will thicken considerably as it cools, so if the mixture seems too thin after you add the butter, give it a chance to cool down.

 Use this recipe to make balsamic glazed chicken or balsamic glazed salmon!